bob-doduk/Starlink-dishy-gen2-emulator/README.md

 Using the dumpimage tool above, you can get the device tree file.
 Ours was image number 18.
 ![image](https://github.com/bob-doduk/Starlink-Analysis-gen2/assets/102951397/97f5d2dc-1aa7-412b-aed9-a98b95707966)
-After getting the image, you will get a dtb file which can be decompiled using ``dtc`` tool.(you can see dtc tool usage information at [dtc documentation](https://siliconbladeconsultants.com/2022/05/26/decompiling-the-linux-device-tree-dtb/))
+After getting the image, you will get a dtb file and  it can be decompiled using ``dtc`` tool.(you can see dtc tool usage information at [dtc documentation](https://siliconbladeconsultants.com/2022/05/26/decompiling-the-linux-device-tree-dtb/))

+The way we made our own dtb file is like this.
+1. Get a clean dtb file of qemu-system-aarch64
+   -> this can be done by following [official documentation](https://u-boot.readthedocs.io/en/stable/develop/devicetree/dt_qemu.html)
+   ``qemu-system-aarch64 -machine virt -machine dumpdtb=qemu.dtb``

+2. merge it with the dtb extracted
+   -> ``cat  <(dtc -I dtb qemu.dtb) <(dtc -I dtb rev3_proto2.dtb | grep -v /dts-v1/) | dtc - -o merged.dtb``

+After that, we did some trials to get the dtb working.
+You will have to add or erase parts to get it working.
+File uploaded is the one that fitted our environment.(I erased the dm-verity key part so you will have to find it in your own dts file)

+### 3-3. emulate.sh file modification
+First of all, you will have to change the ``sx-serialnum`` at ``bootargs``.
+You can find your own num at the ``nt-fw.bin``.
+This was the file extracted at ``fip_a.0`` using fiptool above.

+Second, you will have to change the ``-dtb`` option file to the one you made.

+Lastly, erase the ``-virtfs local,path=./disks/dish-cfg,mount_tag=dishcfg,security_model=mapped-xattr \`` option because we don't need it.

+And that is it! you can now run your emulator to work.
+The log in id and password is ``root`` and ``falcon``.